amotivv-inc/memory-box-inference/examples/README.md

 3. **Implement retry logic** - For transient network errors
 4. **Monitor usage** - Track token consumption and costs
 5. **Use session IDs** - Group related requests for better tracking
+6. **Leverage personas** - Create specialized personas for different use cases
+7. **Monitor persona performance** - Use analytics to optimize your personas

 ## Contributing